infospark/siteatlas/README.md

 SiteAtlas
 ========

-A Python Library for Website Structure Mapping
+A Python Library for Website URL listing.

-Creates a map of website pages and their relationships.
-Starts with seed URLs and follows links to explore the website.
-Focuses on a single domain by default, but allows customization.
-Easy to install and use, ideal for website analysis and navigation.
+Given a Seed URL maps a website's URLs, prioritising thoroughness and accuracy over rapid execution.

 Installation Guide
 -----------------